5 Experiencing Your Future

 Are You Experienced?
 (Hendrix 1967) Why is experience valuable?
 What counts as experience?
 This chapter outlines some of the many ways to identify the experience you already have and add some more to your CV.
 Fair use image of The Jimi Hendrix Experience via Wikimedia Commons adapted using the Wikipedia App.

-Figure 5.4: Are You Experienced?
+Figure 5.6: Are You Experienced?
 (Hendrix 1967) Why is experience valuable?
 What counts as experience?
 This chapter outlines some of the many ways to identify the experience you already have and add some more to your CV.
 Fair use image of The Jimi Hendrix Experience via Wikimedia Commons adapted using the Wikipedia App.

 Before we discuss these experiences, lets look at some of the more conventional places for getting experience.

-5.3.3 Big name experience
+5.3.3 Big Name Experience

 It’s probably easier than you might think to get a big tech or blue chip name on your CV.
 For example, many large employers run insight days, vacation schemes and spring weeks.
 These are often aimed at first year undergraduates, and are sometimes less competitive to get into than a longer term commitment such as a summer internship, year-long placement or even graduate job.
-A big name on your CV early in your degree can help it stand out later, as fluff bucket the grinning cheshire cat demonstrates on their CV shown in figure 5.5. 😻
+A big name on your CV early in your degree can help it stand out later, as fluff bucket the grinning cheshire cat demonstrates on their CV shown in figure 5.7. 😻

 It’s easier than you might think to get a big name on your CV, sometimes these can help your application stand out from the competition.
 Big name sketch by Visual Thinkery is licensed under CC-BY-ND

-Figure 5.5: It’s easier than you might think to get a big name on your CV, sometimes these can help your application stand out from the competition.
+Figure 5.7: It’s easier than you might think to get a big name on your CV, sometimes these can help your application stand out from the competition.
 Big name sketch by Visual Thinkery is licensed under CC-BY-ND

 Other ways to get a big name on your CV include joining a big name competition or event, for example: